k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 - When mismatches are found, then
   - if you activated the finder within a *schema*, the relevant tables' headers turn purple.
 You will then be able to examine each table changes, by opening the table for editing, throughout the table's menu.
   - If you activated the finder within at a *table* which you opened for editing from the project tree, you will the changes at the table, on the spot.
-- If mismatches were not found a notification message appears at the bottom right side of the window. indicating it.
+- If no mismatches are not found, a notification message would appear at the bottom-right side of the window, indicating it.